 003509 is the school code for the University of Memphis.

 - Without the IRS Data Retrieval Tool, students can still complete the FAFSA.
-However, students selected for verification will be required to request a Tax Return Transcript from the IRS at www.irs.gov/Individuals/Get-Transcript.
+However, students selected for verification will be required to request a Tax Return Transcript from the IRS at Get Transcript tool.

-- Submit Documents - Students must also submit any other required documents in order to complete the application prior to being awarded.
+- Submit Documents - Students must also submit any other required documents in order to complete the financial aid application prior to being awarded.
 Requirements are posted on myMemphis.
+Visit our Step-by-Step page for detailed instructions on how to check on your status and determine if you have missing requirements.

 - Log on to your myMemphis account